tmforum/DataModelDocumentation/docs/Common/AiModel.md

 A JSON Schema corresponding to this data model can be found [here](https://github.com/tmforum-rand/schemas/blob/candidates/Common/AiModel.schema.json).

-No Data Model yet

-## Schema Relationships

-### This schema is referenced in the following schemas:
+The Data model is defined as shown below:
+- `description` : Free-text description of the model
+  - Optional
+- `isServiceEnabled` : If FALSE, this particular Service has NOT been enabled for use
+  - Optional
+- `hasStarted` : If TRUE, this Service has already been started
+  - Optional
+- `startMode` : This attribute is an enumerated integer that indicates how the Service is started, such as: 0: Unknown; 1: Automatically by the managed environment; 2: Automatically by the owning device; 3: Manually by the Provider of the Service; 4: Manually by a Customer of the Provider; 5: Any of the above
+  - Optional
+- `isStateful` : If TRUE, this Service can be changed without affecting any other services
+  - Optional
+- `serviceDate` : Date when the service was created (whatever its status).
+  - Optional
+- `startDate` : Date when the service starts
+  - Optional
+- `endDate` : Date when the service ends

--
+  - Optional

-### This schema references the following schemas directly:

-This schema does not reference any other Schemas

-### This schema references directly or indirectly by the following schemas:
+- `note` : A list of notes made on this service

--
+  - Optional

-## Examples

-Examples coming soon

 ## TMForum APIs that use this schema

-Taking into consideration the snapshot of 04/02/2020 03:41:06 UTC the list of [TMForum Open APIs](https://www.tmforum.org/open-apis/) that uses this schemas is:
+Taking into consideration the snapshot of 04/02/2020 04:22:50 UTC the list of [TMForum Open APIs](https://www.tmforum.org/open-apis/) that uses this schemas is:

 Coming soon